AimeCesaireM/Decentralized-Voting/README.md

 - **Solidity**: The programming language used to write smart contracts on the Ethereum blockchain.
 - **Hardhat**: A development environment to compile, test, and deploy Ethereum smart contracts.
 - **JSON**: Created on frontend to store the details of a poll.
 It is then to be uploaded to an IPFS server.
+- **Apache and Google Cloud**: I used Apache and Google cloud for deployment and hosting the completed project

 ### Testing:
 - **Chai**: A BDD / TDD assertion library for Node.js and browsers.